 Get most of your fat from healthy unsaturated fats, such as those in vegetable oils and seafood.
 Research suggests that the omega-3 fats found in fish may curb cancer cell development

 Drink plenty of fluids.
 Your cells need water to work properly.
 When you don't drink enough, you become dehydrated.
 This can make you tired, dizzy, and confused.
 You may get a headache.
 Drinking up can help ease symptoms of cancer, such as constipation and fatigue.
 Certain cancer treatments like radiation and chemotherapy have side effects, such as nausea and diarrhea, which can also lead to dehydration.

 You need roughly 8 cups of water every day, but check with your health care team.
 They may recommend a drink, such as a sports beverage or broth, to replace electrolytes.
 To get enough fluids, don't wait to drink until you're thirsty.
 Sip regularly.

 Cut back on processed foods.
 They're often high in sodium, sugar, and unhealthy saturated fat.
 They can alter your gut bacteria, which, in turn, triggers long-term inflammation.

 This inflammation may play a role in the development of cancer.

 Limit your alcohol.
 Drinking too much alcohol can contribute to dehydration.
 It can also irritate any mouth sores caused by treatment.
 Over the long run, alcohol may damage cells and raise your odds of certain cancers, such as liver, breast, and mouth cancers.

 Pay close attention to food safety.
-Your CLL treatment may weaken your immune system and raise your chances of getting foodborne illness.
+Your cancer treatment may weaken your immune system and raise your chances of getting foodborne illness.
 These steps can help keep you safe:

 - Cook meat until it's well-done and eggs until the yolks are hard.